Know your rights! New sick-leave law takes effect April 1

 YOUR RIGHTS UNDER A STATE LAW ALLOWING LEAVE DURING A PANDEMIC

-Fifth, under Maine law governing employment leave during an extreme public health emergency, the State is required to grant employees “reasonable and necessary leave from work, with or without pay” if the employee is unable to work for one of the following reasons:
+Under Maine law governing employment leave during an extreme public health emergency, employers are required to grant employees “reasonable and necessary leave from work, with or without pay” if the employee is unable to work for one of the following reasons:

 - The employee is under individual public health investigation, supervision, or treatment related to the emergency;